Flyvefisken-class patrol vessel: Containerised weapon systems

-Replaced three different vessels
+The structure of the ships is built using a sandwich material, consisting of a layer of fiberglass either side of a core of PVC cell foam.
+This building method helps reduce maintenance costs, and is used to this day on the new Diana and -Holm class ships.

+Comparison with replaced vessels

 The Flyvefisken class replaced three different vessels in the Danish Navy: Six torpedo boats of the Søløven class (1965–1990), six coastal minesweepers of the Sund class (1955–1999) and eight seaward defence craft of the Daphne class (1961–1991).
 It was possible because of the containerised systems and modern technology.

-The replaced vessels used World War II (or World War I) tactics: The Søløven boats were light plywood boats propelled by three turboshafts, which attacked the enemy ships with torpedoes in 54 kn hit-and-run attacks.
-The Flyvefisken class is not that fast, but their Harpoon missiles are sufficient for the task.
+The Søløven boats were light plywood boats propelled by three turboshafts, which attacked the enemy ships with torpedoes in 54 kn hit-and-run attacks.
+The Flyvefisken class is not as fast itself, but compensates for this by using longer-ranged and faster Harpoon missiles as its anti-ship weapon of choice.

 The Sund-class minesweepers were built of wood, bronze and other non-magnetic materials.
 They swept mine fields by trawling through the area with paravanes on tow separating magnetic and acoustic generators for the bottom mines, and chain cutters for the horned mines.
-The Flyvefisken class is a minehunter and locates the mines with side-scan sonar and neutralizes them one by one with a ROV.
+The Flyvefisken class instead locates the mines with side-scan sonar and neutralizes them one by one with a ROV, improving safety of the ship and crew.

-The Daphne class attacked submarines by dropping depth charges to a preselected depth, while sailing past the submarine.
-The Flyvefisken class fights submarines with anti-submarine homing torpedoes.
+The Daphne class attacked submarines by dropping depth charges while passing over the submarine.
+The Flyvefisken class uses MU90 homing torpedoes instead, allowing for standoff attacks.